• Menu

 Jacksonville Ford Motor Co.
 Plant

-In 1923, the former Bentley Shipyards property was purchased from the city of Jacksonville at $50,000.
-Construction began on the 115,200-square-foot, $2 million complex on January 23, 1924, and was completed in just 6 months.
-The complex included a powerhouse that contained two 225-horsepower boilers and a river-fed 75,000-gallon water tower which was built for the sole purpose of combating fires.
-The front of the building housed a parts department and its own showroom for finished automobiles.
+In 1923, Ford acquired the former Bentley Shipyards property from the city of Jacksonville for $50,000.
+Construction on the massive $2 million, 115,200-square-foot complex kicked off on January 23, 1924, wrapping up in a swift six months.
+The state-of-the-art facility featured a dedicated powerhouse equipped with two 225-horsepower boilers and a river-fed, 75,000-gallon water tower built exclusively for firefighting.
+Up front, the building welcomed visitors with a dedicated parts department and a sleek showroom displaying freshly assembled automobiles.

 sp00491